Disrupting Democracy Vol. II

 Director, Transatlantic Relations

-Tony Silberfeld joined the Bertelsmann Foundation as the Director of Transatlantic Relations in April 2014, overseeing the project portfolio at the core of our mission to strengthen the Euro-Atlantic partnership.
-His current research focuses on the intersection of technology and democracy in Europe and the United States, drawing on lessons from every corner of the globe.
-Tony has produced long-form publications, policy briefs, graphic books, education guides, digital animations and feature-length documentary films, constantly exploring innovative ways to connect the Foundation’s work to policymakers and the public.
+Tony Silberfeld joined the Bertelsmann Foundation as the Director of Transatlantic Relations in April 2014, overseeing a project portfolio aimed at strengthening the Euro-Atlantic alliance through traditional and innovative means.
+His research focuses on democratic innovations in cities, and geopolitical competition in space.
+He currently oversees two online platforms, RANGE and the Transatlantic Periscope, that provide geopolitical forecasting capacity and in-depth analyses of America’s bilateral relationships with its European partners, respectively.
+Tony has produced long-form publications, policy briefs, graphic books, education guides, digital animations and feature-length documentary films, constantly exploring cutting-edge avenues to connect the Foundation’s work to policymakers and the public.

 Tony has a master’s degree from the University of Denver’s Josef Korbel School of International Studies and a bachelor’s degree from Tulane University.